|

 1870 Federal Census: Trinity County, Texas HN FN LAST FIRST AGE Sex Occup.
 BIRTH ===================================================== 282 282 Parker Matilda 37 F Miss Sallie 11 M TX James 9 F TX |

-Matilda was married before 1880 in Trinity Co TX to Harrison Hankins b.
+Matilda married before 1880 in Trinity Co TX to Harrison Hankins b.
 1834 in Mississippi

 1880 Trinity Co TX Census